Toluca International Airport: History

 During the 2000s, Toluca Airport played a pivotal role in the initial growth of low-cost carriers in Mexico.
 Volaris and Interjet, key players in this sector, established Toluca as their primary hub, each operating from independent terminals until 2007.
 The airport experienced a substantial increase in passenger traffic from 145,000 in 2002 to 4,300,000 in 2008, leading to renovations and expansions.
 During this period, other airlines, including Aeromexico Connect, Click Mexicana, Republicair, and TAESA Airlines, served Toluca.
-The airport provided international service to the United States through Continental Express and Spirit Airlines, as well as to Spain through Air Madrid.
+The airport provided international service to the United States through Continental Express and Spirit Airlines, as well as to Caracas, Venezuela through Conviasa and Madrid, Spain through Air Madrid.

 However, following Mexicana's bankruptcy in 2011, Volaris relocated its hub to Guadalajara, and Interjet shifted operations to Mexico City, resulting in a consistent decline in passenger traffic from 1,161,064 in 2013 to 134,305 by 2021.
 Consequently, Toluca Airport consolidated its operations, reducing its terminals from four to two, with all activities now centralized at the Domestic Terminal.
 Toluca currently stands as the largest metropolitan area in Mexico without any international flight services.